- 27th February, 2020 - One Day Seminar on Power and Non-power Application of Nuclear Technology

 Visit to Texas A&M University (TAMU)

 The two weeks spent in TAMU was very enlightening to the students.
 The Two weeks consisted of lot of lectures on Nuclear Security.
 Apart from the lectures the students visited various facilities of TAMU.
 These include the visit to TAMU’s 5W AGN reactor, 1MW TRIGA reactor and Nuclear Fuel cycle laboratories.
 TAMU also sponsored for a visit to NASA’s Johnson Space center at Houston, Texas during a weekend.
 That was so exciting to students and faculties.
 Students and faculties also got to know about US way of celebrating their Independence Day on July 4th.
-All of PDPU team visited the George Bush Memorial library and Museum on that day and enjoyed the celebration by watching the firework display.
+All of PDEU team visited the George Bush Memorial library and Museum on that day and enjoyed the celebration by watching the firework display.

 Visit to Sandia National Laboratory (SNL)